Ferdinand57/bonbon_shop/README.md

 Create a README.md that contains a link to the PWS application that has been deployed, as well as answers to the following =

-link to the PWS application that has been deployed: http://ferdinand-bonfilio-bonbonshop4.pbp.cs.ui.ac.id/
+link to the PWS application that has been deployed: http://ferdinand-bonfilio-bonbonshop5.pbp.cs.ui.ac.id/

 Deployment credential:

 Username: ferdinand.bonfilio

-Password: 7zMwsVmg3tr-aDRmGPEWtKxQsnRkl4l7
+Password: GpAIxdCusyGuU_sxxyzg_eU25F9gnUos

+Project Command

+You will need to use this command to deploy your code.
+If you have done this, in the future you will need to just use the third line only.

+git remote add pws http://pbp.cs.ui.ac.id/ferdinand.bonfilio/bonbonshop5

+git branch -M master

+git push pws master

 Explain how you implemented the checklist above step-by-step (not just following the tutorial).
 =